-I was not sure of how things would pan out post big Z. The initial few months, as is for all new parents, were a total havoc and slowly a routine set in.
+I was not sure of how things would pan out post big Z. The initial few months, as is for all new parents, were a total havoc.
+But slowly a routine set in.
 Mother toddler programs, preschool, play dates and lots of activities and soon lil Z came into our life.
 Again lots of sleepless nights, chaos but soon everything set into some kind of routine.

 As time went by, schools, classes, birthdays, carpools home, cooking became a way of life.
-Everything else became a priority and very easily could not even remember how it used to be in the days before the kids came in or what I used to do all day on holidays to spend my time.
+Everything else other than myself became a priority.
+I could not even remember how it used to be in the days before the kids came in or what I used to do all day on holidays to spend my time.

-While I was super excited about the idea of being able to stay at home with the kids, switching gears from conference rooms to play rooms was challenging.
+While I was super excited about the idea of being a stay at home mom and spending time with the kids, switching gears from conference rooms to play rooms was challenging.
 There have even been days when by 7pm I’ve called my husband and threatened him to come home immediately too.

-While I was a big planner when it came to office tasks, for some reason being at home seemed informal and thus in the initial days I used to just go by the flow.
+While I was a big planner when it came to office tasks, for some reason being at home seemed informal and thus in the initial days, I used to just go with the flow.
 The only thing that went by schedule was nap time.
-Eventually there were many days when I would still be in my PJs till evening and everything would be just all over the place.
+Eventually, there were many days when I would still be in my PJs till evening and everything would be just all over the place.

 This is a sample of how I started